pcpractico/Wmon/README.md

   This simple Script is a first try to develop a simple agent to monitoring computers from remote server.

 * **Processes**<br>
-  For now, this script can show:
+  For now, this script can return a plain text report with this:

   - Basic system info.
   - CPU and RAM Load.